 “While more research is needed, people should be aware that there are chemicals in personal care products that may be disrupting the hormones in our bodies.
 Consumers who are concerned about chemicals in personal care products can take practical steps to limit their exposure," Harley said.

-I invite you to learn how to swap out toxic products AFFORDABLY with a company that GUARANTEES that they will NEVER use any harsh, harmful or toxic ingredients in ANY of their products.
+I invite you to learn about the affordable products that we recommend that GUARANTEES that they will NEVER use any harsh, harmful or toxic ingredients in ANY of their products.
 They have personal care products, cleaning, laundry, bath and body, cosmetics and much more!

 Want to stay updated with our Live Well Journey?